-Having returned from the Cynefin retreat on Decision Making and perception, the concepts and discussions are still working their way through my thinking.
+Having returned from the Cynefin retreat on Decision Making and perception, the concepts and discussions are still working through my thinking.

 Discussions and working through decision-making

-Following two days of faculty discussions with a request to keep the state of divergence, we moved into a period of synthesis.
+After two days of faculty discussions with a request to keep the state of divergence, we moved into a synthesis period.
 Working to understand how to make sense of what we learned followed some good practices in decision-making.

 - The idea of gathering + listening to information that comes from a wide variety (scanning and diversity);

-- framing the process of synthesis as one of curiosity – wander through ideas;
+- framing the process of synthesis as one of curiosity – wandering through ideas;

 - also, using groupthink for progress, mixed with breaking these teams up and challenging the ideas in new mixed teams.

-The use of antonyms – two words that are similar and can be different in meaning – in decision making struck me as fun and powerful.
+Using antonyms – two words that are similar and can be different in meaning – in decision-making struck me as fun and powerful.

 How to use antonyms for decision-making contrasts